wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 I've always considered myself "on the Blue team" but the past year has really pissed me off.
 NSA, Healthcare.gov, drone strikes, and the President trying everything he can muster to go to war with Syria.
-I walked into our Biz Developer's office one day and I said enough was enough.
+I walked into our Business Developer's office one day and I said enough was enough.
 I could not in good conscience do work for the Democratic Party because of these issues.